 - Add wet ingredients to dry and stir until just combined.
 Let sit for 5 minutes.

 - Heat a large pan or pancake griddle to medium heat and melt coconut oil (about 1 tsp).

-- Add 1/3 cup of batter per pancake and let cook for 3 minutes or until all bubbles have popped and rim looks cooked.
+- Add 1/4 cup of batter per pancake and let cook for 3 minutes or until all bubbles have popped and rim looks cooked.
 Do not overcrowd or make too big or they will be difficult to flip.

 - Flip and cook for 1-2 more minutes.

 - Repeat process until all pancake batter has been used.

 - Serve with maple syrup or toppings of choice.

 JOIN THE THM NEWSLETTER

 Join 20,000+ members of the THM Community to get access to exclusive recipes, healthy lifestyle tips and behind-the-scenes news from our team!